Reading Rebels

-The Reading Rebels are a professional basketball team in Reading, Pennsylvania, and members of The Basketball League (TBL).
+The Reading Rebels are a professional basketball team in Reading, Pennsylvania, and members of the 94x50 League.

 History

 On March 1, 2021 it was announced that Reading, Pennsylvania would be awarded a franchise for the upcoming 2022 TBL season.

 On November 24, 2021, a press conference occurred where it was officially announced that Co-team market owners Jonathan Gross, President/General Manager, Alex Bernhard, Director of Player Development/Assistant General Manager, and Merritt Marable, Executive VP of Basketball Operations.

+Continuing into 2026, the Reading Rebels are now gearing up for their 5th season in Reading.
+They have now joined the inaugural season of the 94x50 League.
+The Rebels however are looking to make a run after signing back All-Star PG Aquille Carr.